lloydkevin/hugo-wd/content/post/2005-11-21-microsoft-claims-ajax.md

   - Ajax

 ---
-Brian Goldfarb, a Microsoft Product Manager, had an [interview][1] some days ago where he answered questions about the company&#8217;s plans with Ajax development tools.
+Brian Goldfarb, a Microsoft Product Manager, had an [interview][1] some days ago where he answered questions about the company's plans with Ajax development tools.
 This is quite an interesting article.
 However, I love the way that Dion at Ajaxian.com [summarized things][2] summarizes things:

 > To some up:
 >
 >   * &#8220;Ajax is hard&#8221;
 >   * &#8220;Microsoft invented Ajax&#8221;
 >   * &#8220;Microsoft will make it easier&#8221;